WizkWong/WizkWong/README.md

-👋 Hi, I’m @WizkWong. <br><br>
+Hi, I’m @WizkWong. <br><br>
-I am very passionate about technology.
-Currently, I am pursuing Full Stack Developer and studying Software Engineering Degree at Asia Pacific University.
-My long journey had started, and there will be more challenges on my journey.
-I will face any kind of challenge and continue to grow and learn.
+I am very passionate about technology, especially software and hardware.
+I am willing to develop software projects to help society.
+My long journey has started, and there will be more challenges on it.
+I will face any challenge and continue to grow and learn.

 If you are interested, then here is my contact and personal info:
 - chijianwong7@gmail.com